RandomPythonProgrammer/BadPianoTiles/README.md

 # BadPianoTiles
-PianoTiles but bad
+PianoTiles

-This is piano tiles made with pygame, the game is super inefficient and bad.
-I realize that there are many ways to improve this game.
-Press black tiles to get points, dont press white tiles, and dont miss black tiles.
+This is piano tiles made with pygame